Parents & Carers Information

 The law states that you do not have the right to take your child out of school for holidays during term time.
 The Local Education Authority works with schools to reduce the numbers of children missing school because of holidays taken in term time and schools, by law, can no longer authorise a holiday during term time.
 If you decide to take your child out of school during term time for the purpose of a holiday, then this will be classified as an unauthorised absence.

-Upon arrival after the close of the student entrance, students must immediately report to reception to be marked Present/Late.
-The absence will only be authorised if a satisfactory explanation for the late arrival can be provided, for example, attendance at a medical appointment.
+Upon arrival after the close of the student entrance, students must immediately report to the late gate at The Community Entrance to be marked Present/Late.
+The absence will only be authorised if a satisfactory explanation for the late arrival can be provided, for example, attendance at a medical appointment or school bus is running late.

 When students incur 5 sessions (2.5 days) of unauthorised absence they will be closely monitored and further absences can result in a fixed penalty from the local authority.
 Absence will not be authorised unless circumstances are exceptional.